9 steps to simplify an overly busy life

 I used to treat Sundays like any other day of the week.
-I’d take exercise, go shopping, go out for the day, see friends and family, catch up on work.
+I’d exercise, shop, go out for the day, see friends and family, catch up on work etc.

-Last year I realised that Mondays were often a stressful day of the week for us, and when I thought about why that was, I realised that our Sundays were often too busy.
+Last year I realised that Mondays were often a stressful day of the week for us as a family, and when I thought about why that was, I realised that our Sundays were often too busy.

 I really look forward to our Sundays.
 I know that I feel more ready for the week after having a restful day, and the rest of my family appreciate it too.

 Progress not perfection

 This might make it sound like I have everything sorted, but really, it’s work in progress.

 I just try to make space for what’s important.